RiftValleySoftware/basalt/plugins/people/README.md

 Simply calling `people`, specifying only JSON or XML as the response type.
 Any query parameters are ignored.

 Calling this will return a simple listing of the two top-level commands (`people` and `logins`); either in JSON or XML.
+You will not see `"logins"` unless you are logged in.

     {GET} http[s]://{SERVER URL}/xsd/people/